Social Stratification & Mobility — Module 1

 5) Poverty

-Poverty is multi-dimensional—absolute (basic needs unmet) or relative (below societal norms).
-It reflects structure and policy failures.
+Poverty is multi-dimensional—absolute (basic needs unmet) or relative (below social standards).
+It reflects structural and policy failures.

 Thinkers